kmaull-ucar/soars24-compute-workshop/_sources/tools.md

 * [Github](https://github.com): enterprise-grade Git hosting; the "OG" of open source Git hosting small and large
 * [Gitlab](https://gitlab.com): enterprise-grade Git hosting; can be [Linux self-hosted](https://about.gitlab.com/install/), but without some effort
 * [Bitbucket](https://bitbucket.org/): one of the big three and still an excellent alternative
-* [Codeberg](https://codeberg.org/): privacy-respecting open source code hosting
+* [Codeberg](https://codeberg.org/): privacy-respecting open source code hosting, all repos are free and non-private
-* [Gitea](https://gitea.org): feeling like self-hosting? -- this open source project is an awesome lightweight alternative for solo and small teams and gives you full control of your code hosting (not for the faint at heart)
+* [Gitea](https://gitea.org): feeling like self-hosting? -- this open source project is an awesome lightweight alternative for DIY solo and small teams and gives you full control of your code hosting (not for the faint at heart)

 # Writing